salem8171/.dotfiles/README.md

 done
 ```

-At this point pacman is configured to install packages from the `multilib` repo,
+At this point pacman is configured to install packages from the `multilib` and
-if it wasn't done already, [install multilib dependencies](#multilib-packages).
+`Chaotic-AUR` repositories, if it wasn't done already, [install multilib dependencies](#multilib-packages).

 ### Autologin